Pi-hils/bank_tech_test/README.md

 Account statement (date, amount, balance) printing.
 Data can be kept in memory (it doesn't need to be stored to a database or anything).

-# How to run and install.
+## How to run and install.
-in your terminal, type:
+In your terminal, type:
 rspec --init  _(initiates a spec, spec_helper file)_
 bundle init _(Gemfile created)_
 Add necessary gems to the file